New $H(z)$ measurement at Redshift = 0.12 with DESI Data Release 1: Method

 \item a Gaussian process noise model described in \cite{2019MNRAS.490..417C}.
 Normally, the flux uncertainty of spectra is treated as uncorrelated or white noise.
 However, this hypothesis does not work when facing consecutive spectra pixels, due to many data-reduction steps from the raw spectroscopic observations into 1D spectral arrays \citep{2003MNRAS.343.1145P, 2019ApJ...874...17B}.
 Thus, a noise model based on Gaussian process is proposed, which used a covariance matrix describing the covariance between two wavelength bins:

 where $\mathrm{C}_{jk}(\Phi)$is the covariance matrix, $\Phi$ is the nuisance parameters, $\sigma_{j,k}$ are the uncertainties on our pixel fluxes, $\lambda_{j,k}$ are the central wavelengths of our pixels, $\delta_{j,k}$ is the Kronecker delta function, and $a, b$ and $l$ are free parameters.
-The first term of Equation \ref{GP} deals with the uncorrelated noise and the second term represents the correlation between pixels. \item a second-order Chebyshev polynomial calibration component \citep{2019MNRAS.490..417C}.
+The first term of Equation \ref{GP} deals with the uncorrelated noise and the second term represents the correlation between pixels.
+Appendix \ref{apx: B} shows a more detailed for this model.

+\item a second-order Chebyshev polynomial calibration component \citep{2019MNRAS.490..417C}.
 This is designed for potential flux loss owing to a bunch of issues like the aperture correction and mismatching between the models and data.
 We apply Gaussian priors to the first and second polynomial coefficients with standard deviations of $\sigma =$ 0.25.
 The prior means are $\mu = $ 0 for the first and second order.
 For the zero order, we apply an uniform prior from 2 to 50 according to the \texttt{FLUX SCALE} in the DESI catalog for aperture correction. \end{itemize} The parameter space and prior form are concluded in Table \ref{tab:para}.